spotlight-project/spotlight/README.md

 ```

 We heavily recommend that you put Spotlight behind some kind of authentication before adding it to your production servers.

+# Developing on Spotlight

+`iex -S mix run dev.exs` - this will run Spotlight locally